usarscotus/legal-directory/frcp/rule_26.md

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Previous Statement.
 Any party or other person may, on request and without the required showing, obtain the person's own previous statement about the action or its subject matter.
 If the request is refused, the person may move for a court order, and Rule 37(a)(5) applies to the award of expenses.
 A previous statement is either:

-(i) a written statement that the person has signed or otherwise adopted or approved; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) a written statement that the person has signed or otherwise adopted or approved; or

-&nbsp;&nbsp;(ii) a contemporaneous stenographic, mechanical, electrical, or other recording—or a transcription of it—that recites substantially verbatim the person's oral statement.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) a contemporaneous stenographic, mechanical, electrical, or other recording—or a transcription of it—that recites substantially verbatim the person's oral statement.

 &nbsp;&nbsp;(4) Trial Preparation: Experts.